oak-hu/oak-hu.github.io/about.md

 # About

-A provisional attempt at characterising my aesthetic sensibilities, especially those which feel somewhat contingent (for instance, that seem to be heavily influenced by when or how I first encountered something).
+First, a provisional attempt at characterising my aesthetic sensibilities, especially those which feel somewhat contingent (for instance, that seem to be heavily influenced by when or how I first encountered something).

 - I like Palatino, and I really dislike Calibri; more generally I tend to like serifed fonts and dislike sans serif fonts (though I liked Verdana for a time).
 - I like 49th State Brewing's Wild Blueberry Cream Soda, and I really dislike Cherry Coke Zero (weird aftertaste, and I generally need more calories).